 Now, an alarm clock is ringing, and it’s time for TCL Communication to arise.
 That alarm clock is 5G and the foldable revolution.
 This is the technology the company needed to bring everything it has worked on to center court the global stage.

-Digital Trends spoke to Stefan Strait, TCL’s General Manager for Global Marketing, and Jason Gerdon, TCL’s Head of Global Communications about how
+Digital Trends spoke to Stefan Strait, TCL’s General Manager for Global Marketing, and Jason Gerdon, TCL’s Head of Global Communications about how 5G and a series of new phones are key to its long-term plans.

 Coming to America